-All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.
+All our extra-curricular activities and school visits are available to all our pupils, including our before- and after-school clubs.

-All pupils are encouraged to go on our residential trip(s) to universities, colleges and residential trips abroad.
+All pupils are encouraged to go on our residential trip(s) to universities, colleges, and residential trips abroad.

-All pupils are encouraged to take part in sports day/school plays/special workshops.
+All pupils are encouraged to participate in sports day/school plays/special workshops.

-No pupil is ever excluded from taking part in these activities because of their SEN or disability.
+No pupil is ever excluded from participating in these activities because of their additional needs or disability.

 - The Darul Uloom ensures that a risk assessment is carried out for any student who requires it.
-This includes any provision needed for student access around the buildings and facility such as disabled toilets on site with emergency pull cords and wide entrances through the rear of the building.
-This also includes provision of individual healthcare plans for those with medical needs. - All information needed to aid student learning is placed on Google Classrooms in order to allow it to be easily accessible for all students, including those who require to be at home for certain days. - The Darul Uloom seeks specialised professional support for any students with specific needs which lie outside of the expertise of the Darul Uloom.
+This includes any provision needed for student access around the buildings and facilities, such as disabled toilets on site with emergency pull cords and wide entrances through the rear of the building.
+It also includes the provision of individual healthcare plans for those with medical needs. - All information needed to aid student learning is placed on Google Classrooms to be easily accessible for all students, including those who need to be at home for certain days. - The Darul Uloom seeks specialised professional support for any students with specific needs which lie outside of the expertise of the Darul Uloom.